Applying for Financial Aid

 If your family's financial circumstances have changed due to death of a parent, divorce or separation or loss of employment, contact the Financial Aid Office to discuss your situation.

 The Student Aid Report, or SAR, is generated from the information you submit with your FAFSA.
 A copy is sent to you and to the college(s) indicated on your FAFSA.
-It will provide you with how much the government expects you to contribute (Expected Family Contribution or EFC).
+It will provide you with how much the government expects you to contribute (Student Aid Index or SAI).